i-Ne-i/my-new-project/README.md

-# Transcription of Opuscula with AI
+# Transcription of Opuscula´s incunabulae book with AI

 Final project for the Building AI CP